darusakov/RusakovLab.github.io/astro.md

 -->
 ![]({% link assets/astro.jpg %})

-**ASTRO** is computational tools to construct a realistic multi-compartmental astrocyte model that can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment.

-In this section, you can download **ASTRO 2.0** tool.
-The modelling tool **ASTRO** enables generating morphological and functional digital astroglia at various scales, also mimicking experiments in 3D tissue that surrounds the modelled astrocyte.
+**ASTRO** is a computational tool to construct a realistic multi-compartmental astrocyte model that can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment. **ASTRO** enables generating morphological and functional digital astroglia at various scales, also mimicking experiments in 3D tissue that surrounds the modelled astrocyte.

 **There are 3 versions of Astro, all of them are free.
 Each version has its own method of installation.**
 1. Basic source code.
-Local and remote computation of the user computers.
+Local and remote computation on your own computer.
 2. Self-installing version.
 Local computation.
-The version is avalibled after registration
+The version is avalibled after registration.
 3. Self-installing version.
 Local and Amazon clouds computations.
-Users ONLY pay for the time use of Amazon's super-power cloud computers.
+Users ONLY pay for the time use of Amazon AWS cloud resources.

 #### Self-installing Astro.